sparkbox/mina-circle/README.md

 # mina-circle
 A deployment wrapper for mina based, artifact deployment.

-## What's this?

-Using Circle CI to build assets and mina to deploy the artifact asset.
+Using Circle CI to build assets and mina to deploy the artifact asset directly on the webhost.

 ## Setup